First-Year Curriculum

 (Offered only in Cambridge Summer Program).
 Surveys institutions of the EU and examines substantive principles of EU law and their integration into the legal systems of member countries.

-• LAWE 694 Comparative Public Law Of Us & UK
+• LAWE 694 Comparative Pub Law Of Us & Uk

 Units: 2